bitcoin-dot-org/Bitcoin.org/README.md

 * `alias: ...` (optional) a short alias for Bitcoin-Qt alerts.
 Ex. "dos" will produce /dos.html
 * `active: ...` (true or false) define if the alert should appear as ongoing in the network status page.
 * `banner: ...` (optional) a short text that will be displayed in a red alert banner and link to the alert page.
+* `last updated: ...` should be kept up to date and be in RFC 2822 format ( date -uR ).

 ### Release Notes